-Dana B. Klinges has a broad commercial litigation practice with an emphasis on class actions and on litigation in the securities, financial services and real estate areas.
+Dana B. Klinges has a broad commercial litigation practice with an emphasis on class actions and on litigation in the securities, financial services and consumer product areas.

 Ms. Klinges has represented defendants in at least 50 class actions alleging consumer fraud and/or violations of state or federal consumer protection statutes.
-The underlying businesses and products have included mortgage lending, equipment leasing, electronic devices, beverages, credit cards, retail department stores, grocery stores, pharmacies, retail energy, copying services and health care, and the venues have included state and federal courts throughout the United States.
+The underlying businesses and products have included mortgage lending, equipment leasing, auto finance, auto manufacturing and design, electronic devices, education (elementary through post-secondary as well as vocational), beverages, credit cards, retail department stores, grocery stores, pharmacies, retail energy, copying services and health care, and the venues have included state and federal courts throughout the United States.
 Relatedly, she often advises clients on avoidance of liability under consumer statutes.

 In the securities and corporate governance area, Ms. Klinges defends clients against claims under federal and state securities statutes and common law fraud and breach of fiduciary duty theories, including claims brought as shareholder class actions and derivative suits.
 She represents corporations, limited liability companies, special committees, and individual directors and officers.
 She advises clients on internal investigations as well as investigations initiated by regulators.
 Her cases often involve complex financial products, such as collateralized debt obligations (CDOs), collateralized loan obligations (CLOs), trust preferred securities (TruPS), residential mortgage backed securities (RMBS), auction rate securities, and tender option bonds.
 She also advises corporations and limited liability companies on corporate governance issues.